-Avoids the problems of 'one-size-fits-all' policymaking at one end and complex individual-level policies at the other.
-More effective and efficient use of funds through the use of real-time monitoring and progress reports.
+Avoids the problems of 'onesize-fits-all' policymaking at one end and complex individual-level policies at the other.
+More effective and efficient use of funds through the use of real-time monitoring RISKS

 Inaccuracies in aligning community and individual-level indicators.
 Increased tensions if a community's level of prosperity and well-being does not match that of some of its individuals, particularly in diverse communities.